dalibo/pitrery/install.md

 Note: all commands have a `-?` switch to show their usage details.

-The help for `pitrery` is available by running it with the `-h` option :
+The help for `pitrery` is available by running it with the `-?` option :

     $ pitrery -?
     usage: pitrery [options] action [args]